10yard/dkafe/readme.md

 #### Joystick Controls

 Joystick controls can be configured by setting the USE_JOYSTICK option.
-The up, down, left, right controls are defined automatically from the joystick axis movement.
+The up, down, left, right controls are defined automatically from the first joysticks axis movement.
 Buttons can be customised in the settings.txt file as per the following example.
 Button numbers 0-19 relate to the first joystick and 20-39 relate to the second joystick.